UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 bring into our local repository to work with.
 This approach takes advantage of useful functionality provided by GitHub, promoting collaborative working.
-We will look at an alternative workflow that doesn't rely on the features GitHub provides later.
+We will look at an alternative workflow that doesn't rely on the features GitHub provides in a later episode.

 Now, let's add some material to the cheatsheet relating to working with remote branches, using GitHub to drive this development.
-The basic flow for doing this is the following:
+The basic flow for doing this will be the following:

 * Create a remote branch on GitHub that will receive our additions to the cheatsheet.